 • Brand Protection: DMARC can block spoofed messages that might damage your brand’s reputation.

-DMARC also provides a way for domain owners to specify their own authentication practices and determine the actions taken when an email fails to meet authentication criteria.
-By relying on DMARC-compliant email, organisations can secure their domain(s) from unauthorised use by fighting daily email security threats.
+DMARC provides a way for domain owners to specify their own authentication practices and determine the actions taken when an email fails to meet authentication criteria.
+By implementing DMARC-compliant email, organizations can secure their domain(s) from unauthorized use and protect against daily email security threats.

 How Proofpoint Can Help

-Proofpoint offers services and resources to help organisations implement and maintain DMARC records.
+Proofpoint offers services and resources to help organizations implement and maintain DMARC records.
 Here are some ways Proofpoint can help with DMARC:

-• Proofpoint’s verified DMARC check identifies domain owners that have properly implemented and successfully maintained the domains’ DMARC infrastructure.
+• Leverage Proofpoint’s verified DMARC check to identify domain owners who have properly implemented and successfully maintained the domains’ DMARC infrastructure.

-• Create a DMARC record for your organisation with the help of Proofpoint.
-This is the first step in leveraging DMARC to better authenticate and protect your email and its users.
+• Implement and monitor a DMARC record for your organization with Proofpoint’s comprehensive email authentication solution.
+This is essential for leveraging DMARC to better authenticate and protect your email and its users.

-• Utilise documentation from Proofpoint on how to effectively implement DMARC.
+• Use documentation from Proofpoint on how to effectively implement DMARC.
 Follow this DMARC technical brief and the simple steps included within.

-Proofpoint emphasises the importance of DMARC in protecting against email-based attacks such as phishing and business email compromise (BEC).
-By implementing DMARC, organisations can gain visibility into who is sending emails on their behalf and distinguish between legitimate and malicious senders.
+Proofpoint emphasizes the importance of DMARC in protecting against email-based attacks such as phishing and business email compromise (BEC).
+By implementing DMARC, organizations can gain visibility into who is sending emails on their behalf and distinguish between legitimate and malicious senders.
+Contact Proofpoint to learn more.

 Ready to Give Proofpoint a Try?